-- If calling 911 from a cell phone, immediately identify your location at CSU and follow the dispatcher's instructions. - Call the principal investigator for the laboratory.
+- If calling 911 from a cell phone, immediately identify your location at CSU and follow the dispatcher's instructions. - Call the principal investigator for the laboratory. - File an incident report

 ALL LABORATORIES MUST BE EQUIPPED WITH SPILL KITS FOR THE APPROPRIATE MATERIALS BEING USED IN THE LABORATORY, FOR EXAMPLE, ACIDS, BASES, MERCURY, ETC.